 I am a writer and historian who studies what happened to African American survivors of racist violence.
-As of February 2021, I’m the host of a new podcast called ‘Seizing Freedom.’
+As of February 2021, I’m the host of ‘Seizing Freedom’ a podcast docudrama about African Americans’ fight for liberty and equality.

 I’m from West Michigan, by way of Illinois, Arkansas, Mississippi, and South Carolina.
 I live and work in Detroit.